Meta Tags For SEO: A Simple Guide For Beginners

 - Distribute relevant keywords naturally among headers.

-4. Robots Meta Tag
+4. Robots Meta Tags

-It offers directives like ‘noindex’ to prevent specific pages from appearing in search results and ‘nofollow’ to prevent crawlers from following certain links.
+For example, robot tags offer directives like ‘noindex’ to prevent specific pages from appearing in search results and ‘nofollow’ to prevent crawlers from following certain links.
+While these tags don’t directly impact how high your page ranks, they control how search engines see your website.

 Best Practices